lesterchan/wp-postratings/README.md

 * NEW: Use translate.wordpress.org to translate the plugin.
 Props @ramiy.
 * NEW: Added 'wp_postratings_cookie_expiration' filter.
 Props @ramiy.
 * NEW: Add in more meta itemprops to pass Structured Data Testing Tool test
+* NEW: Add phpDocs and update file headers.
+Props @ramiy.
+* FIXED: Use the new admin headings hierarchy with H1, H2, H3 tags.
+Props @ramiy.
 * FIXED: Move *.js files to /js/ sub-folder.
 Props @ramiy.
 * FIXED: Move *.css files to /css/ sub-folder.
 Props @ramiy.
 * FIXED: Move the scripts to a separate file in /includes/ sub-folder.
 Props @ramiy.